-The Chief Conductor and Artistic Director for seasons through to 2018 is David Robertson who has led the orchestra in numerous important projects in the second year of his tenure with the orchestra.
+The Chief Conductor and Artistic Director for seasons through to 2019 is David Robertson who has led the orchestra in numerous important projects throughout his tenure with the orchestra.

 Emerging Artists

 The Group continues to support emerging artists through the promotion of young talented performers through programmes such as the Sydney Symphony Assistant Conductor programme, Young and Emerging artist mainstage performances and the Sydney Symphony Fellowship programme.